Meet the cast of Sky Atlantic's Sharp Objects

 Miguel Sandoval plays Frank Curry

 Who is Frank Curry?
-Camille’s sympathetic editor, who sends her to Wing Gap in the hope that it will help her come to terms with her past.
+Camille’s sympathetic editor, who sends her to Wind Gap in the hope that it will help her come to terms with her past.

 Where have I seen Miguel Sandoval before?
 He starred as Colonel Scott Riggins in Dirk Gently’s Holistic Detective Agency and as Carlos in Entourage.